nuuuwan/news_lk3_data/README.md

 *2024-04-24 14:17:00* · [`adaderanalk`](https://www.adaderana.lk/news/98814/sajith-premadasa-says-will-contest-presidential-election) · `en`

-Opposition Leader Sajith Premadasa, addressing the parliamentary session today, revealed that he intends to contest the upcoming Presidential Election.
+Opposition Leader Sajith Premadasa revealed on Wednesday (24) that he intends to contest the upcoming Presidential Election.

-◼️
+The leader of Samagi Jana Balawegaya (SJB) leader made this remark while addressing the adjournment debate on the 2019 Easter Sunday terror attacks, currently taking place in parliament.

+Denying claims stating that he would not contest the presidential election, Premadasa asserted that he would run for presidency.

+The opposition leader also gave an undertaking to implement proper action under a future SJB government to serve justice to the victims of the devastating suicide bombings detonated on 21 April 2019.

+Promising to appoint a special commission to investigate the terror attacks, he said this panel would consist of both local and foreign judges and investigators.

+Speaking further, he asserted that, under an SJB government, a transparent investigation would be conducted on the Easter attacks.

+...

 [Data](articles/82c34877.json)